February 23, 2010

 Tomás Osborne: "I am open to everything"

-Rarely is one paid for having pleasure.
+Rarely are journalists paid for having pleasure.
 A visit to Grupo Osborne in the sun-drenched Andalusian region of Jerez from the depths of a German winter surely rates as such.
-Nestled snugly in Spain’s “sherry triangle” is the twon of El Puerto de Santa María (Cádiz) from where Columbus set out on what also proved to be an interesting business trip.
+Nestled snugly in Spain's "sherry triangle" is the town of El Puerto de Santa María (Cádiz) from where Columbus set out on what also proved to be quite an interesting business trip.
 Since 1772 this has also been the home of the Osborne family, purveyors of sherry & wine, brandy & spirits, ham, water and juices.
 As soon as you arrive at Jerez airport, you know this is Osborne country.
-Imposing metal signs of “El Toro de Osborne” (the Osborne bull) jump out at you from roundabouts, roadsides or hill tops.
+Imposing metal signs of "El Toro de Osborne" (the Osborne bull) loom over roundabouts and roadsides or from hill tops.
 Grupo Osborne (2008/09 net revenues: €270m) is, after all, a local hero.
 With orange trees flowering under an egg shell blue sky, the locals were unlikely to be grim.
-There were smiles from rough-looking taxi drivers to hotel receptionists astonished to find a visitor in December.
-At Osborne headquarters, laid out in classic hacienda style, visitors are greeted cordially by family Chairman, Conde Tomás Osborne Gamero-Cívico.
+There were smiles from rough-looking taxi drivers to hotel receptionists, all astonished to meet a visitor in December.
+At Osborne headquarters, laid out in classic hacienda style, guests are greeted cordially by family Chairman, Conde Tomás Osborne Gamero-Cívico.

 January 22, 2010